MarcelloCV/Full-stack_web_dev_template/README.md

 - Basic architecture for both Single-Page App (SPA) and Multi-Page App (MPA)
 - Asynchronous DOM manipulation for seamless page and element transition/animation with minimal JavaScript bloating as possible
 - Web sockets for live stream using UDP to maintain continuous connection without unnecessary TCP handshaking
-- Essential components leveraging Bootstrap CSS styling
+- Essential components leveraging Pico CSS styling
 - Succinct documentation about the template
 - Comments added for some insightful cheat-sheets and idioms within the template for hands-on or observative learning